InfuseAI/primehub-python-sdk/docs/CLI/admin/groups.md

 ### connect-image

-Make the image join the group
+Make the instanceType join the group

 ```